ethereum/consensus-specs/specs/simple-serialize.md

 ### Composite Types (Vectors, Containers and Lists)

-The serialized representation of composite types is comprised of two binary segments.
+The serialized representation of composite types is comprised of two binary sections.

 * The first section is *fixed size* for all types, containing the concatenation of *either*
     - The serialized representation for each of the *fixed size* elements of value